khobaib529/ML-algorithms-from-scratch/README.md

 # ML Algorithms from Scratch

+## just for experiment and to understand how ML algorithms work under the hood

 Welcome to the **ML Algorithms from Scratch** repository!
 This project aims to implement various artificial intelligence algorithms in C++, providing a hands-on approach to understanding AI concepts.

 ## Introduction